-In a recent webinar, Nominal’s CEO and Co-Founder, Guy Leibovitz, and VP of Sales, Lee Greene, showcased how AI is reshaping financial workflows with tools that are available today.
+In a recent webinar, Nominal’s CEO and Co-Founder, Guy Leibovitz, and VP of Sales, Lee Greene, demonstrated how these technologies are transforming day-to-day workflows with solutions that are already in use.
+This post breaks down the key takeaways, real-world examples, and what finance leaders need to know to successfully adopt AI in 2025.

 🎬 Click here to watch the full webinar 🎬